OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-18.md

 ## Jeremiah 18:5

-Then the word of the Lord came to me, saying:
+The word of the Lord then came to me, saying,

 ## Jeremiah 18:6